 National History Day (NHD) is a highly regarded academic program for elementary and secondary school students.
 Students choose historical topics related to a theme and conduct extensive primary and secondary research through libraries, archives, museums, oral history interviews and historic sites.
 After analyzing and interpreting their sources and drawing conclusions about their topics’ significance in history, students present their work in original papers, websites, exhibits, performances and documentaries.
 These products are entered into competitions in the spring at local, state and national levels where they are evaluated by professional historians and educators, including the Grout Museum District.
 The program culminates in the Kenneth E. Behring National Contest each June held at the University of Maryland at College Park.

 Star Parties: Star Parties are held May-October at Prairie Grove Park in Waterloo.
 They are a collaboration with the Black Hawk Astronomy Club and are free and open to the public.
 Telescopes are provided at each party allowing participants to view and learn more about the current night sky.

 Strolling with the Spirits: Stroll through the cemetery as actors bring some of Waterloo's earliest residents back to life through live historical interpretation.

 Tea Parties: Enjoy themed tea parties, January-June, at the historic Snowden House.
 Participants will take part in crafts, tea and treats.

-Weekly Wonders: Weekly Wonders is held each week during the months of June and July, rotating weekly between the SBIVM/Grout Museum of History and Science and the Bluedorn Science Imaginarium.
+Weekly Wonders: Weekly Wonders are held during the summer, rotating weekly between the SBIVM/Grout Museum of History and Science and the Bluedorn Science Imaginarium.